-&lt;sup>74 Any isolation valve that is not an RCV must be blinded or closed.
-Isolation valve(s) shown as CLOSED, when opened, must be manned by SNG personnel.
-Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures is applicable to all crossover valves, valve spacing, and lateral tie-ins.
+&lt;sup>72 Any isolation valve that is not an RCV or check valve must be blinded or closed.
+Isolation valve(s) shown as CLOSED, when opened, must be manned by STT personnel.
+Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures is applicable to all blowdown/ MLV bypass valves, crossover valves, valve spacing, and lateral tie-ins.